Intel Core i7-8650U vs Intel Core i7-8550U – benchmarks and performance comparison

 We noticed a difference, albeit minor when it comes to the speeds of the chips – the Intel Core i7-8650U runs at a slightly faster base frequency of 1.90 GHz versus 1.80 GHz and maximum clock speed of 4.20 GHz versus 4.0 GHz.

 As you can see from the charts above, 3D rendering (tested with Cinebench 15) benchmarks are nearly identical.
-However, the Intel Core i7-8550U performs around 16% better than its opponent in the Adobe Photoshop test, but it drags behind the Core i7-8650U with 14% when it comes to the raw synthetic benchmarks (tested with Fritz).
+However, the Intel Core i7-8550U performs around 16% slower than its opponent in the Adobe Photoshop test and it also drags behind the Core i7-8650U with 14% when it comes to the raw synthetic benchmarks (tested with Fritz).

-To sum things up, the two Intel processors we compared today deliver similar performance, therefore we suggest considering other criteria such as price, battery life, and GPU performance based on your priorities.
+To sum things up, the two Intel processors we compared today deliver similar performance but if we have to name a winner, it would be the Intel Core i7-8650U.
+We also suggest considering other criteria such as price, battery life, and GPU performance based on your priorities.